CV Board Leadership

 Peter L. Duffy, MD

-Peter L. Duffy, MD, MMM, is an interventional cardiologist practicing at McLeod Seacoast Hospital in Little River, SC, as a full time Locum Tenens Interventional Cardiologist focusing on cardiovascular service line development and cath lab quality.
+Peter L. Duffy, MD, is an interventional cardiologist practicing at McLeod Seacoast Hospital in Little River, SC, as a full time Locum Tenens Interventional Cardiologist focusing on cardiovascular service line development and cath lab quality.

 He has published extensively on best practices for radial artery interventions, guidelines for clinical excellence in proctoring new technologies, performing PCI in ambulatory surgical centers, optimizing resource utilization in the cath lab, and integrating appropriate use criteria into daily practice.
 He has performed over 12,000 diagnostic and interventional procedures.